 “I don’t think so,” he says.
 “People talk about it.
 It’s very flattering.
 My job today is Jersey City.
 I’d be perfectly happy continuing.
 This is a big job.”

-I asked if there are any skeletons in his closet, things no one knows that might scuttle a promising career and disappoint those who thought they’d finally found their political hero.
+I ask if there are any skeletons in his closet, things no one knows that might scuttle a promising career and disappoint those who thought they’d finally found their political hero.

 “I got into this business not motivated by money,” he says.
 “I would have stayed at Goldman.
 I have people under me.
 It’s always hard to control and know what everyone is doing.
 Sometimes people do stupid things.
 We try to put controls around that.
 We put the city before our personal agendas.”

-He cited the huge number of volunteers who worked on his race, and all the idealistic believers who submitted resumes after he won office.
+He cites the huge number of volunteers who worked on his race, and all the idealistic believers who submitted resumes after he won office.

 With a clean slate like that, there is always the possibility he could become the first Jewish president.
 “I’ve never thought about it and I don’t think so,” he says, smiling.
 “That dovetails with the personal life and family life.
 There are time constraints; people change.
 At some point I may want to go back to the private sector.”